sgzed86/ColorectalCancerOmics/README.md

 I am dealing with a severely imbalanced binary classification problem (89 zeros vs. 7 ones).
 To create a more balanced sample for model training I need to reluctantly use SMOTE to oversample for the positive class.

+The analysis of Fisher’s Discriminant Ratio (FDR) reveals a significant improvement in classification performance after balancing the dataset.
+In the original dataset, the maximum FDR was capped at 1000.0000, while the average FDR was relatively low at 0.6889.
+This corresponded with a poor F1 score of 0.0000, indicating that the model struggled to classify due to severe class imbalance.
+After balancing the dataset, the maximum FDR remained capped, but the average FDR increased to 0.7468, reflecting better class separability.
+More importantly, the F1 score improved dramatically to 1.0000, signifying perfect classification on the test set.
+Overall, the average Fisher’s Ratio improved by 8.40%, and the F1 score rose from 0.0000 to 1.0000.
+These results indicate that the balanced dataset is far more suitable for classification tasks.

 Once I get a clean dataset that will dimensionally run a ML model I plan to start with a GNN.
 A recent study by Li et al. used an ensemble method with LR,SVM and NB.
 I will likely recreate that model and then compare the graph model to it so see if I can outperorm the model.

 **************************************************************************************************************************************************************************